WWE Heat: Format

-The show was originally introduced on the USA Network on August 2, 1998 in the United States.
+The show was originally introduced on the USA Network on August 2, 1998, in the United States.
 The one-hour show would be broadcast on Sunday nights, being taped earlier in the week after Raw.
 It was the second primary program of the WWF's weekly television show line-up, serving as a supplement to the Monday Night Raw program.
 Heat would feature a format similar to that of Monday Night Raw, in that continuing feuds from the previous week would progress during the show, and the following day's Monday Night Raw would be heavily promoted.
-On nights when the WWF was holding a pay-per-view event, a special edition of Heat was generally broadcast from the event's venue as a pre-show, featuring previews and preliminary matches.
+On nights when the WWF was holding a pay-per-view event, a special edition of Heat was generally broadcast from the event's venue as a promotional pre-show, featuring previews and preliminary matches.

 In August 1999, after the premiere of SmackDown!, Heat briefly became a complete weekly summary show, featuring occasional interviews and music videos.
 After only a few weeks following the format change, Heat began airing exclusive matches again.
 The debut of SmackDown! also led to Heat being taped before SmackDown!, with matches for WWF syndication programs like Jakked/Metal being taped before Raw broadcasts.

 Occasionally, special editions of Heat were heavily promoted; during the halftime period of Super Bowl XXXIII in 1999, Heat aired a special half-hour edition dubbed Halftime Heat.
 These specials ended following the show's move to MTV in 2000.
 When Heat started airing on MTV in late 2000, it was broadcast live from WWF New York.
 WWF personalities and performers would appear at the restaurant as special guests while Michael Cole and Tazz provided commentary to matches.